chitrangna-dev/chitrangna-dev/README.md

 ## 👋 About Me

-I'm a Computer Science undergraduate building toward a career in software engineering — currently deepening my understanding of data structures, system design, and full-stack development through consistent, hands-on practice.
+I'm a Computer Science undergraduate who enjoys learning by building projects.

-I care about writing code that's not just functional but *readable* — and I'm actively working on solving algorithmic problems, contributing to real codebases, and building projects with genuine technical depth rather than surface-level clones.
+Currently, I'm focused on strengthening my JavaScript fundamentals while learning React, Node.js, Express, and MongoDB.
+My goal is to become a software engineer by consistently improving my problem-solving skills and building real-world web applications.

+I believe clean code, continuous learning, and consistency are more valuable than building projects just for quantity.

 <!--
 Optional: add 1-2 lines here once true — e.g. a specific goal ("targeting SDE roles at product-based companies"), or a concrete number once you have one ("300+ DSA problems solved").
-Specific > generic.
+Specific > generic
--->

 <br>

 ## 🧠 Currently Focused On